AvaloniaUI/avalonia-docs/docs/basics/data/data-binding/compiled-bindings.md

 ## Enable and disable compiled bindings

 Compiled bindings are not enabled by default.
 To enable compiled bindings, you will need to define the `DataType` of the object you want to bind to first.
 In [`DataTemplates`](https://docs.avaloniaui.net/misc/wpf/datatemplates) there is a property `DataType`, for all other elements you can set it via `x:DataType`.
 Most likely you will set `x:DataType` in your root node, for example in a `Window` or an `UserControl`.
-From Avalonia version `0.10.12` onward you can also specify the `DataType` in the `Binding` directly.
+You can also specify the `DataType` in the `Binding` directly.

 You can now enable or disable compiled bindings by setting `x:CompileBindings="[True|False]"`.
 All child nodes will inherit this property, so you can enable it in your root node and disable it for a specific child, if needed.